ssukanmi/rust-integration-labs/README.md

 # Rust Integration Labs

-A Rust workspace for learning and experimenting with various integrations.
+A Rust workspace for learning and experimenting with various rust integrations.

 ## Getting Started